JonathanC13/Template-Saver/Readme.md

-<h1>Read me</h1>

 <h2>Introduction</h2>
-During ones journey playing the MMO Lost Ark Online, they may find themselves, possibly with no volition of their own, having a multitude of characters that have to perform activities related to combat and therefore may not always instantly recall what each skill’s effects are.
+During one's journey playing the MMO Lost Ark Online, they may find themselves, possibly with no volition of their own, having a multitude of characters that have to perform activities related to combat and therefore may not always instantly recall what each skill’s effects are.
 Having a simple application that is configurable to display each hot key’s combat ability’s effects may be